Compliance vs. Security: Why the Bare Minimum Isn't Enough

 The Compliance Conundrum

 Now, don't get me wrong.
 Compliance is important.
 It's like the vegetables of the cybersecurity world – not always exciting, but necessary for a healthy diet.
 But here's the kicker: just because you're compliant doesn't mean you're secure.
-It's like having a "Protected by [Insert Generic Security Company]" sign on your lawn but leaving your front door wide open.
+Meeting compliance standards does not automatically mitigate your security risk.
+It's like having a "Protected by [Insert Generic Security Company]" sign on your lawn but leaving your front door wide open to potential cyber attacks.

 The Drivers Behind the Wheel